St Peter's Church, Petersham: 19th century

-Albert Henry Scott (1844–1865), photographer and third son of the architect George Gilbert Scott, who designed his tomb; it is Grade II listed.
+Albert Henry Scott (1844–1865), photographer and third son of the architect George Gilbert Scott, who designed his tomb.
+It is Grade II listed.

+Caroline Lucy Scott (1784–1857), an English novelist, religious writer and landscape painter.
+Wife of Admiral Sir George Scott, Vice Admiral of the Red.

 Lord Charles Spencer (1740–1820), courtier and politician from the Spencer family.
 He died in Petersham while visiting his son.